oroinc/documentation/user_guide/reports.rst

   "**Choose a field***","Choose a field from which raw data will be taken.
 This can be a field of the entity specified in the general settings of the report or of a related entity.
-All the fields available will appear in the drop-drop-down list under their entity."
+All the fields available will appear in the drop-down list under their entities."
   "**Label***","A free text field that defines how the field chosen at the previous step will be referred to in the report.

-  The field is automatically field by the label chosen for the field in the system settings, but may be edited subject to the specific report needs."
+  The field is automatically filled by the label chosen for the field in the system settings, but may be edited subject to the specific report needs."
   "**Function***","A function to perform with the field values.
 You will only see the functions available for the field chosen.

-  There are some filed-specific functions (e.g. *Won Count* that shows the number of *Won* Opportunities for the *Opportunities → Status* field.
-Description of some of the most common function and relevant examples is provided below:
+  There are some field-specific functions (e.g. *Won Count* that shows the number of *Won* Opportunities for the *Opportunities → Status* field.
+Description of some of the most common function and relevant examples are provided below:

   - *None*: no function applied.
-The data will be displayed for all the available entity records
+The data will be displayed for all the available entity records.

-  - *Count*: you will see the number of possible values of the field for all the entity records
+  - *Count*: you will see the number of possible values of the field for all the entity records.

-  - *Sum*: the field values for all the entity records will be summed up
+  - *Sum*: the field values for all the entity records will be summed up.

   - *Average*: the arithmetical mean of the field values for all the records against the amount of records will be displayed.